-8. Autograph Book and Pen

 If your kids are into characters, then another must-pack item is an autograph book.
 Like ponchos, autograph books are easy to find in the Disney gift shops.
 However, they are not cheap.
 Consider buying a journal or other alternative autograph book at home and bring it with you.
 We use spiral bound index cards that I buy at Staples.
 I can get three books for less than half the cost of one Disney autograph book.

 You will need a pen to get character autographs as well.
 Because of their outfits, a large pen works best.
 The dollar aisles at Target and Michaels usually have oversized pens that are perfect for character autographs!

 This may sound obvious, but it’s worth saying.
 Many people these days use their smart phones as cameras.
 While this will work at Disney World, it’s not the wisest decision.
 Using your phone to take photos will quickly drain your battery.
 You will need your phone to access the My Disney Experience app to see your fastpasses, dining reservations, and wait times.
 So, pack a camera to capture those precious memories and save your phone for these other important tasks.

 You will need a way to carry your stuff while in the park.
 I recommend a lightweight backpack for this purpose.
 This will also give you a place to stash your hat and sunglasses while on rides or indoors.

 11. Wet Wipes

 Wet wipes are not just for babies.
 They have so many uses and are lightweight and portable.
 Grab a small pack of them for your trip.
-Throw them in your park backpack for a quick cleanup on the go.
+Throw them in your park bag for a quick cleanup on the go.
 You can also use them to wipe your face when hot and sweaty.

-It was later changed to: